So, you’ve heard about the benefits of meditation and you’d like to incorporate more mindfulness into your daily life.

 As someone who’s been studying mindfulness and practicing meditation for 50+ years, I can tell you, starting out simply and then building up, will result in great benefits.
 There are many different types of meditation: guided, visual, breathing.
 I personally, prefer mantra meditation, especially for beginners.

-With mantra meditation, you simply repeat the mantra and focus on breathing.
+With mantra meditation, you simply breathe normally and focus on repeating the mantra.
 Of course, what happens is that your “monkey mind” kicks in, immediately trying to distract you and steer you off course.
 As you acknowledge these distractions and then envision yourself letting them go (often imagining them in a balloon floating away), you’ll slowly learn to clear your mind.

 This means building up slowly and engaging in training daily, if possible.
 Repeating a mantra helps you disrupt your typical mental pattern, giving your consciousness a break.
 This allows you to tap into what many refer to as your higher consciousness.